-Creating Stored Procedures
+12.1 Creating Stored Procedures by ESQL

-A stored procedure is an ESQL/C program.
+A ESQL stored procedure is an ESQL/C program.
 Stored procedures can perform any function a C application can, including calling other C functions and system calls.
 Therefore, a C compiler is required for writing stored procedures.